 History of bilateral relations

 Diplomatic relations with Moscow were broken off following the October revolution in 1917 and restored after the Second World War.
+In 2016 the 70th anniversary of the resumption of bilateral relations will be celebrated.
 Since the signing of the bilateral MoU in 2007, relations have deepened.
 A high point was the state visit of the then Russian president, Dmitry Medvedev, in 2009.